-• provide LTCO services to protect the health, safety, welfare, and rights of residents in accordance with provisions of the federal and state laws governing the State Long Term Care Ombudsman Program (LTCOP);

-- document LTCO activities and case work as required by the SLTCO; - adhere to the Ombudsman Code of Ethics; - prohibit inappropriate access to LTCO records in the possession of the LTCOP; - perform other duties that the SLTCO deems appropriate; and - perform each responsibility in accordance with all applicable federal and state laws, regulations, and policies.
+- provide LTCO services to protect the health, safety, welfare, and rights of residents in accordance with provisions of the federal and state laws governing the State Long Term Care Ombudsman Program (SLTCOP); - document LTCO activities and case work as required by the SLTCO; - adhere to the Ombudsman Code of Ethics; - prohibit inappropriate access to LTCO records in the possession of the LTCOP; - perform other duties that the SLTCO deems appropriate; and - perform each responsibility in accordance with all applicable federal and state laws, regulations, and policies. - The LTCO shall review any facility resident for conflicts of interest, as described in section 803(I) of this Manual.
+The LTCO shall handle conflicts of interest pursuant to section 803(J) of this Manual.